mshelby/Smart_Speaker/README.md

 ## Remaining Tasks

-See the `docs/todo/` folder for the detailed punch list.
+See the `docs/Remaining_tasks` file for the detailed punch list.

 ## Design Philosophy